Untangling Trauma: Attachment, Body and Mind

 DARe (Dynamic Attachment Re-patterning)

 DARe is a treatment modality built on extensive research about attachment styles and how a better understanding of those attachment styles can unlock the human's natural ability to self-heal.
-Developed by Dr. Diane Poole Heller, an internationally recognized speaker, author, and expert in the field of child and adult attachment theory and trauma resolution, DARe.
 Our brains store memories of early experiences, creating patterns that deeply affect our relationships and our behaviors in adult life.
-Dr. Heller's holistic approach, largely based on Somatic and Relational healing techniques, helps us discover the source of those patterns and to apply the right understanding to unwind them, thus releasing new energy to heal trauma.
+The DARe treatment modality helps us discover the source of those patterns and to apply the right understanding to unwind them, thus releasing new energy to heal trauma.